Ulla Nenonen

-was a Finnish theologian, missionary with the Finnish Missionary Society and Bible translator, who served in missionary work in Namibia during a 54-year span.
+was a Finnish theologian, missionary with the Finnish Missionary Society and Bible translator, who served in missionary work in Namibia over the course of 54 years.
 Of Finnish missionaries, only Martti Rautanen and his wife Frieda and daughter Johanna have served longer in the mission field.

 Nenonen spent most of her childhood in Kuusankoski, but she graduated from high school in Imatra in 1954.
 She obtained a degree in theology from the University of Helsinki in 1960.
 Soon after this she departed for Ovamboland.

 Career as a teacher in Ovamboland

 Ulla Nenonen arrived to Ovamboland, one of the mission fields of the Finnish Missionary Society, in 1961, and began by studying Afrikaans and Oshindonga.
 At first she worked at the Oniipa Printing Press, but soon she was transferred to Okahao, to work the local women’s teacher training seminary, and she soon became the principal of the seminary.
 She later also taught as a teacher in the local secondary school.
 At that time, the government had no schools in the north of Namibia, so the mission schools were the only possibility for the locals to get education.
 Life in Ovamboland was peaceful, until the aspirations of the SWAPO to achieve independence for the country turned into guerrilla warfare.
 “I had to make the decision of whether my life was more valuable that the life of someone else.
 I came to the conclusion that it certainly wasn’t,” she said the Finnish Broadcasting corporation Yle in an interview in 2011.
 Once she defied the night time curfew established by South Africa and drove a patient to a government hospital, since she could not expect that a local driver could be assumed to undertake such a task.
 She was stopped by the authorities and was given a strenuous interrogation, but in the end she was allowed to proceed.

 During 1980–83 Nenonen worked as the vice-rector of the Oshigambo High School.
 During 1983–93 she acted as the head of the mission in Oniipa.
 She was there in one of the most important places with regard to the independence process of Namibia.
 She hosted the Secretary-General of the United Nations, various emissaries, ministers and presidents from different countries, among them Martti Ahtisaari, who was overseeing the transfer from South African to Namibian rule.
 Nenonen was able to provide these people with accurate information on what was going on in the country.